dr3amy3gg/alx-low_level_programming/0x00-hello_world/README.md

 3 write a script that compiles a C file and creates an executable named cisfun; saved in main.c
 4 write a C program that prints exactly 'Programming is like buiding a multilingual puzzle' , followed by a new line; use the function puts; not allowed to use printf; end with value 0
 5 write a C program that prints exactly -with proper grammar, but the outcome is a piece of art,- followed by a new line; use printf, not puts; return 0; compile without warning when using the -Wall gcc option
+6 write a C program that prints the size of various types on the computer it is compiled and run on; produce exact same output as example; warnings are allowed; return 0; might have to install libc6-dev-i386 on linux to test -m32 gcc option